hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 ## GitHub Actions build support

-Even without locally installing NPM, you can still create a production build by simply pushing your code to the master branch of the Github repo.
+Even without locally installing NPM, you can still create production build by simply pushing your code to the master branch of the Github repo.
 Github Actions will take care of the build and deployment processes.
 Check out the yml script [here](https://github.com/hubert17/GabsVuetifyNoCLINodeWebpack/blob/master/.github/workflows/publish.yml).

 ## Contributor